 This is another bread that’s been around for a while: let’s face it; the holidays bring out baking traditions from all over the world.
 The Italians like to create in bread what we all see as symbols: doves represent peace, or Christ.
 You can look with amusement at the pre-packaged “dove” breads available in the supermarket (I know I do), but I fail to see the bird shape much, as to my eye they more resemble mass produced “blobs.”
 They taste OK for an industrial breadstuff, and I’ve been known to eat a few, but as everyone readily knows, it doesn’t compare to home baked.
 These commercial breads could also last forever, and seemingly do.

 2. In a large bowl, mix the butter, lemon peel, vanilla, almond extract and salt.
 Add your flour, eggs and egg yolks.
 Mix well.
 Add the milk and yeast.
 Mix until a soft dough forms.
 Knead lightly for 8-10 minutes, if that, until dough comes together and is smooth.

-Punch the dough down, knead lightly to get the carbon dioxide out, divide in half with a bench knife if you have one, or any sharp chef’s knife.
+4. Punch the dough down, knead lightly to get the carbon dioxide out, divide in half with a bench knife if you have one, or any sharp chef’s knife.
 With one half, roll or pat out an oval roughly 4-by-7 inches, which will be your wings.
 Place midway on greased cookie sheet.
 Take the other half and form a triangle, 12 inches high and 6 inches wide at the base.
 Put the triangle over the wings.
 Twist and form the pointy end into the head and beak.
 Twist the triangle once for the body near the bottom for the tail.
 With a sharp knife, make 1-inch slits across bottom for tail feathers, fanning them out.
 Press 5 almonds in a circular pattern around each edge of the wings.
 You may want to add a chocolate chip for the eye.
 Let rise for about 20 minutes, no more.

-Preheat your oven to 325 F. Brush your dove with the beaten egg white, and sprinkle with the pearl sugar.
-Bake about ½ hour, more if needed.
+5. Preheat your oven to 325 F. Brush your dove with the beaten egg white, and sprinkle with the pearl sugar.
+Bake about 1/2 hour, more if needed.
 Watch that it doesn’t brown too fast.

-Cool on rack.
+6. Cool on rack.